 Funding now available:

 Visit postgraduate loans to find out more.

-To apply for our Photography (MA) course, please click here or contact the course tutor.
+Apply for our Photography (MA) course or contact the course tutor.

 University of Wales Trinity Saint David

 - Swansea College of Art (SCA) UWTSD is recognised as a centre of excellence for art and design-based learning and research.
 The 2014 Research Excellence Framework (REF) categorised 95.8% of our research as being of world renown or recognised as internationally excellent.